mark-grimes/Dockerfile_yocto-sdk/README.md

 Also useful (but not included) is the [extractDynamicLibs.sh](https://github.com/mark-grimes/Dockerfiles/blob/master/extractDynamicLibs.sh) script which can pull out those libraries into a single directory for addition to the docker image.

+Currently provides the toolchain for Yocto 2.5 for the following architectures:

+* aarch64
+* armv5e
+* cortexa8hf

+The Dockerfile for each of these is in the relevant directory, the tag on docker hub matches the name.